Messaging Overview

 Optional voicemail transcription summaries

-(A separate article will cover SMS voicemail notifications in detail.)
+A separate article covers SMS voicemail notifications in more detail.

-These numbers are not attached to an extension and are not used for two-way messaging.
+These numbers are not attached to an extension and are not used for normal two-way user conversations.

 Logs